pombredanne/obs/README.md

 obs understands a primitive notion of packages, i.e. tarballs to be unpacked, usually into /opt This is mostly useful inside Oblong, and mostly on Mac and Windows (though occasionally also on Linux).
 These packages are not yet transitive, so to install e.g. g-speak3.20 for scratch, you also need to specify the yobuild10 package it depends on.
+(Yobuild contains updated versions of system packages, e.g. gstreamer, installed to /opt/oblong/deps-$bits-$yoversion.
+And, in case it's not clear, yovo is a nickname for g-speak.)

 To list packages available for install:
 ```